 How to apply for a City & Guilds Bursary

-The application form, which will be made available once the application process reopens, is designed to tell us more about your situation, why you wish to study and what your plans are.
+The application form is designed to tell us more about your situation, why you wish to study and what your plans are.
 All questions are compulsory and will determine whether you are invited to interview, so please take your time and ensure that you complete all sections fully.
 If you want to, ask a friend or a family member for help in completing it.
 You will be judged on your answers not your literary ability.

-You are unable to save this form throughout so you may wish to prepare answers to the following questions before beginning this form:
+You are unable to save the form throughout so you may wish to prepare answers to the following questions before beginning this form:

 - Name and course code for the City & Guilds course you wish to study in the UK (see the City & Guilds qualifications page for help with this).